University Challenge: Question format

-Starter questions are answered individually and are worth ten points.
+Each round begins with a starter question, which is worth ten points.
 The catchphrase "your starter for ten" inspired David Nicholls' 2003 novel Starter for Ten and the 2006 film based on it starring James McAvoy.
-An incorrect interruption of a starter question incurs a five-point penalty; during the ITV series this took the form of five points being awarded to the opposing team, whereas in the BBC series five points are deducted from the interrupting team.
+Starter questions must be answered by individual contestants without conferring with their team.
+Only one contestant from each team may attempt to answer, and the first team to answer correctly receives the points.
+Contestants may interrupt the quizmaster with their answer, but if they are incorrect, they will incur a five-point penalty.
+During the ITV series this took the form of five points being awarded to the opposing team, whereas in the BBC series five points are deducted from the interrupting team.

-The team answering a starter correctly gets a set of three bonus questions worth a potential fifteen points, for which they can confer.
-Sets of bonus questions are thematically linked.
-They rarely share a connection with the preceding starter question, except when they are bonuses following a picture or music question.
+The team answering a starter correctly gets a set of bonus questions worth a potential fifteen points, and they may confer before answering.
+Answers to bonus questions are given by the team captain, unless the captain nominates another team member using the phrase, "Nominate [name];" in that case, the named team member answers instead.
+The bonus questions in a set are thematically linked with each other, but they rarely share a connection with the preceding starter question except when they are bonuses following a picture or music question.
 Generally, there are three separate bonus questions worth five points each, but occasionally a bonus will require the enumeration of a given list with five, ten or fifteen points given for correctly giving a certain number of items from the list (for example, "there are seven fundamental SI units.
 Give five for five points, six for ten points or all seven for fifteen points").
-It is the team captain's responsibility to give the answer to the bonus questions unless another member of the team is specified with the phrase "Nominate [name]".
-The team member so named may then give the answer instead.